rust-lang/rfcs/text/3727-unsafe-set-discriminant.md

 );
 ```

-This function MUST be called AFTER fully initializing the values of the variant associated with this discriminant, and when called, MUST be called BEFORE calling `assume_init` on the `MaybeUninit<T>` enum.
+This function MUST be called AFTER fully initializing the values of the variant associated with this discriminant, and when called, MUST be called BEFORE use of the enum, for example calling `assume_init` on a `MaybeUninit<T>` or creation of a reference from a pointer to the uninitialized enum.

 This could be used as follows: